 My first paid job was writing house descriptions for the local newspaper for my Dad’s estate agent business.
 He used to give me Luncheon Vouchers in return for copy, and once I’d moved to London, I’d spend them on chicken pies.
 I got a job working at Robert Hale publishers and ended up writing blurbs for Westerns: peace wouldn’t reign in Black Rook Valley until six gun shots rang in the air.
 I was then more formally trained as a writer at the Central Office of Information, where I used to write government information material, everything from Social Security advice leaflets to Royal Air Force recruitment brochures.
-Since then, I’ve been writing and creating stories.

 Thanks for reading.